 The United States had entered World War II on December 7, 1941, when Japan attacked Hawaii’s Pearl Harbor.
 LeGrand was serving his mission in Montana at the time.

 The family had moved back from Montana to Logan in early 1945.
 LeGrand entered the U.S. Army in May 1945, just in time for the war to end.
-(It ended as he was travelling across the Pacific to Japan.)
+(It ended as he was completing Basic Training at Camp Wolters, Texas)

 With the war over, Walt served in the Signal Corps of the Army of Occupation.
-Much of his time was spent in Nishinomiya (between Kobe and Osaka).
-In 1945 he sang Handel’s Messiah in a chorus at Takarazuka,
+His ship arrived in Japan on November 6, 1945, and he was stationed in Nishinomiya (between Kobe and Osaka).
+On December 23, 1945, he and other GI’s provided male voices for the chorus of Handel’s Messiah with the women performers at Takarazuka, a well-known all-girl performing troupe near Nishinomiya.

 It was while serving in the Army that LeGrand began using his first name, Walter “Walt.”
 (In the Army they apparently call everyone by their first name.)
 New acquaintances generally called him “Walt” after that.
 (His parents, siblings and Erline generally continued to call him LeGrand.)